elijahsamuels/rails-generators-readme/README.md

 end
 ```

-It allows more flexibility if you want to add some extra functionality to Active Record.
+It allow more flexibility if you want to add some extra functionality to Active Record.

-To continue with the code-along, let's run `rake db:migrate`, which will add the authors table to the database schema.
-We can test this out in the console:
+To continue with the code-along, after running `rake db:migrate` it will add the table to the database schema.
+Let's test this out in the console:

 ```
 Author.all